Technology for Students

 What is the cable television network like?

-Each dorm room is equipped with a connection to the campus cable television system.
+Each dorm room is equipped with access to the campus cable television system.
 Residents should provide their own cable-ready television and connect it to the round coaxial-type wall jack with a quality coaxial cable.
-Coaxial cable is readily available at home supply and electronics stores.
+Coaxial cables are readily available at home supply and electronics stores.

 What if I live off-campus?